-If an F-1 or J-1 student will pursue leave of absence, he or she may not remain in the United States during the leave period.
+Please note: If an F-1 or J-1 student will pursue leave of absence, the student may not remain in the United States during the leave period.
 Please confirm your leave with Jennifer Marks-Gold.
 Your current SEVIS record will be terminated and the student must leave the United States within 15 days of the termination.
 When the student wishes to return to the academic program at Swarthmore, Jennifer Marks- Gold will create a new record on SEVIS.

 Steps to follow

-5. 90-120 days before applying for the visa, contact Martin Warner to confirm your exact (Date/Month/Year) graduation date. ( firstname.lastname@example.org)
+- 90-120 days before requesting your new I-20, contact the Registrar to confirm your exact (Date/Month/Year) graduation date. (email@example.com)

 Visa questions you may have below:

-Once you have your I-20 it will be time to organize your visa application.
-Make sure that all information on the form is correct and sign your name and date the bottom of the form.
-You should read the second page of your form so you understand the rights and regulations of the F-1 visa holder
+Once you have your I-20 you may need to organize your visa application.
+If so, make sure that all information on the form is correct and sign your name and date the bottom of the form.
+You should read the third page of your form so you understand the rights and regulations of the F-1 visa holder

-1. All students on F-1 and J-1 visas are tracked using an on-line database called SEVIS (Student and Exchange Visitor Information System).
+- All students on F-1 and J-1 visas are tracked using an online database called SEVIS (Student and Exchange Visitor Information System).
 You must pay a SEVIS fee (since you are getting a new SEVIS #).
-There are various payment options including on-line with a credit card at www.fmjfee.com.
+There are various payment options including online with a credit card at www.fmjfee.com.
 Don’t forget to obtain a receipt!

 As an F-1 visa applicant you must be able to prove 1) that you will be in the US solely to be a student, 2) you have the financial means to study and live in the US and 3) you intend to return to your country after you have completed your studies.
 Visa applicants should bring documentation that proves all three of the above.
 Documentation should be original; the Consular Office may take copies of your documents for verification.
 Four types of documentation will be necessary:

-• A valid I-20.
-Check your I-20 to make sure that 1) your name, date and place of birth, and country of citizenship are correct and the same as they appear on your passport; 2) all spaces are filled in, including reporting dates and financial data; and 3) the Designated School Officials, Jennifer Marks-Gold or Ryan MacMorris has signed it.
+A valid I-20.
+Check your I-20 to make sure that 1) your name, date and place of birth, and country of citizenship are correct and the same as they appear on your passport; 2) all spaces are filled in, including reporting dates and financial data; and 3) the Designated School Officials, Jennifer Marks-Gold or Kathryn Melvin has signed it.
 If there are any errors or omissions on the I-20, it is not valid and cannot be used to apply for a visa.